Scraping web pages with Julia and the HTTP and Gumbo packages

 How to set both cookies and headers when scraping with Julia and the HTTP.jl package

-If you need to set both cookies and headers when scraping with Julia’s HTTP.jl package, you can do so like this:
+If you need to set both cookies and headers when scraping with Julia’s HTTP.jl package, you can do so with something like this:

 And now, let’s continue our tutorial on scraping example.com.